The Three Evangelists: Plot

-The "three evangelists" of the title are Marc Vandoosler, Mathias Dellamarre and Lucien Devernois, and Marc's uncle, the former, disgraced police commissioner Armand Vandoosler, appearing for the first time in this book.
-All three are historians.
-Marc studies the Middle Ages; Matthias, a historian of prehistoric man; and Lucien, a historian of World War I. All three historians are down on their luck, and decide to move into an old house, neighboring Sophia Siméonidis.
+The "Three Evangelists" of the title—Marc Vandoosler, Mathias Dellamarre, and Lucien Devernois—along with Marc's uncle, the disgraced former police commissioner Armand Vandoosler, appear for the first time in this novel.
+The Three Evangelists are historians: Marc studies the Middle Ages; Matthias is a historian of prehistoric man; and Lucien is a historian of World War I. They are down on their luck, and decide to move into an old house, next door to the retired opera singer Sophia Siméonidis.

-One morning, retired opera singer Sophia Siméonidis discovers a beech tree in her garden that she has never seen before.
-Sophia is alarmed, but her husband Pierre is indifferent.
-Eventually she calls upon her neighbors, Marc, Matthias, and Lucien, and asks their help.
-They dig out the tree, and find nothing underneath it.
+One morning, Sophia discovers a beech tree in her garden that she has never seen before.
+She is alarmed, but her husband, Pierre, is indifferent.
+Eventually she asks the Three Evangelists to dig up the tree; they do so but find nothing underneath it.

 Sophia disappears.
-Pierre remains unconcerned, as he believes she has gone to visit an old, Greek lover, Stelyos.
-But Juliette, the evangelists' other next door neighbor, expresses concern; she is sure that Sophia, her best friend, would never have gone off without telling her, and especially not on a Thursday evening, when all the neighbors regularly meet for a convivial meal at Juliette's restaurant, Le Tonneau (The Barrel).
+Pierre is unconcerned, believing that she has gone to visit her former Greek lover, Stelyos.
+But Juliette, the Evangelists' other next door neighbour, expresses concern; she is sure that Sophia, her best friend, would never have left without telling her, especially not on a Thursday evening, when all of the neighbours regularly meet for a convivial meal at Juliette's restaurant, Le Tonneau (The Barrel).

-One night, Sophia's niece, Alexandra, arrives with her little boy Cyrille, running away from a failed relationship and expecting to stay with Sophia.
-Shortly afterward, a burned out car with a corpse is discovered in an abandoned factory yard.
-The body is unidentifiable, but a small piece of basalt is found, which was Sophia's lucky charm.
-Alexandra has no alibi, she stands to inherit a third of Sophia's substantial fortune, and her habit of driving aimlessly around at night makes her a principal suspect.
+One night, Sophia's niece, Alexandra, arrives with her young son, Cyrille, having run away from a failed relationship and expecting to stay with Sophia.
+Shortly afterwards, a burnt-out car containing a corpse is discovered in the yard of an abandoned factory.
+The body is unidentifiable, but Sophia's lucky charm is found.
+Alexandra has no alibi; she stands to inherit a third of Sophia's substantial fortune, and her habit of driving aimlessly at night makes her a principal suspect.

-Already troubled by the enigma of the tree, and increasingly desperate to divert the attention of the police from Alexandra, the three evangelists and Armand Vandoosler start to investigate, exploiting Armand's contacts with his former colleagues.
+Already troubled by the mystery of the tree, and increasingly desperate to divert the attention of the police from Alexandra, the Three Evangelists and Armand Vandoosler begin to investigate, exploiting Armand's contacts with his former colleagues.